Prom Night III: The Last Kiss: Plot

-Trying to go on with his life after dumping Mary Lou, Alex tries to patch things up with Sarah by asking her to the prom inaugurating the new gym, only to learn she is going with nerdy Leonard Welsh (Jeremy Ratchford).
-Finding himself stalked by Mary Lou, Alex tells his best friend Shane Taylor (David Stratton) everything, which prompts Mary Lou to kill Shane by ripping his heart out.
+Trying to go on with his life after dumping Mary Lou, Alex tries to patch things up with Sarah by asking her to the prom inaugurating the new gym, only to learn she is going with nerdy Leonard Welsh.
+Finding himself stalked by Mary Lou, Alex tells his best friend Shane Taylor everything, which prompts Mary Lou to kill Shane by ripping his heart out.
 Shane's death is then blamed on Alex, who Shane's parents see fleeing from their house with blood on his hands.
 Tracked down to his house, Alex is arrested and put in jail.
 While in his cell, Alex is approached by Mary Lou who, after Alex rejects her once more, leaves to kill Sarah, electrocuting a pair of officers and leaving behind the keys to Alex's cell, which Alex uses to escape.

-As Alex races to the prom, forcing Officer Larry (Brock Simpson) to drive him there at gunpoint, Sarah is attacked by Mary Lou, who had killed Leonard by wrapping him in magnetic tape.
+As Alex races to the prom, forcing Officer Larry to drive him there at gunpoint, Sarah is attacked by Mary Lou, who had killed Leonard by wrapping him in magnetic tape.
 Reaching the gymnasium as Mary Lou is about to kill Sarah on stage, Alex willingly goes to Hell with Mary Lou, making her promise that if he goes with her she will leave everyone else alone.
 As Mary Lou and Alex descend into the ground, Sarah follows them, jumping into the portal before it closes.

 After fighting off zombified versions of Shane, Leonard and Andrew in a nightmarish version of Hamilton High with a makeshift flamethrower, Sarah tracks Alex down to Hell's equivalent of Hamilton High's gym.
 There, she sees Mary Lou about to kill Alex so he can be her prom king for all eternity.
 Sarah interrupts and, after a brief fight with Mary, manages to blow up Mary Lou by using her flamethrower as a bomb.
 Alex and Sarah make their way to a garage in the school and hot wire a car.
 Upon seeing a charred Mary Lou in the way, Alex drives into her and they disappear, reappearing on a street, no longer in Hell.

 Believing the event to be over, Alex and Sarah drive to a diner to contact their parents.
 However, Mary Lou reappears as well and drives her arm through Sarah, killing her.
 While Alex tries to get others around him to help, he realizes he's in the 1950s where everyone around him apparently cannot see or hear him.
 Losing the last of his sanity, he admits defeat to Mary Lou and is left laughing hysterically.